MediaArea/MediaConch/demo.md

 #### Testing multiple like files

-Description: This test demonstrates checking multiple, like files for conformance using the same policy.
+Description: This test demonstrates checking multiple like files for conformance using the same policy.
 In this case, the files tested are meant to be identical.
-However, two alterations to the files have been made: the second test file has had two bytes with a value of 0000 purposely removed, and the third test file exists as a copy of the second test file, with the two bytes in question replaced after copying.

-This test is designed to produce a failed or NOT VALID result due to the second and third files being manipulated.
-However, these two files should produce non-valid results and reporting in different ways.
+However, the third test file (Testing_Multiple_Files_3.mkv) contains the incorrect specified color space (YUV).
+The resulting test produces a failed or NOT VALID result due to the third file being manipulated.

 Test File 1: [Testing Multiple Files MKV](files/Testing_Multiple_Files_1.mkv) Test File 2: [Testing Multiple Files MKV](files/Testing_Multiple_Files_2.mkv)